wjmatthaeus/bgc_utils/README.md

 **binary_grid_..R** processes a directory of binary outputs produced by running x_BGC using x_Launcher.sh

-**EEDT_cesm..R** reproduces the analysis for the above manuscript using the data hosted at osf.io
+**EEDT_cesm..R** reproduces the analysis for the manuscript Matthaeus et al. "Vegetation turnovers reduced water availability during the last icehouse" using the data hosted at osf.io